2400/git-lab-2/README.md

    ```
    Git separates your changes (between `<<<<<<< HEAD` and `=======`) from your teammate's changes(between `=======` and `>>>>>>>`).
 You job at this point is resolve this conflict by editing the file and make the appropriate changes.
 Modify the text to the following:
    ```
-   # The second Git lab
+   # The second git lab
    ## First team member: first name
    ## Second team member: second name
    This repository is an example of a C++ project.